Planning a trip to Mexico and can’t decide between Playa del Carmen and Cancun? You’ve come to the right guide!

 On the other hand, Playa del Carmen and the surrounding Riviera Maya region offer a wide variety of accommodations for every budget.

-The best Playa del Carmen hotels offer something for everyone whether you want to stay downtown for easy access to restaurants and nightlife or stay at a Riviera Maya resort further away for better beaches, expansive pools, and landscaped grounds.
+Or you also have the option to stay at a Riviera Maya resort a little further away from the town center for better beaches, expansive pools, and landscaped grounds.

 Cancun vs Playa del Carmen: Transportation Comparison